VenturaNotes/Knowledge/- Topics/tax haven.md

 ## Synthesis
 -
 ## Source [^1]
 - A country or area that has a low rate of tax and therefore offers advantages to retired wealthy individuals or to companies that can arrange their affairs so that their tax liability falls at least partly in the low-tax haven.
 In the case of individuals, the cost of the tax saving is usually residence in the tax haven for a majority of the year (see TAX EXILE).
 For multinational companies, an office in the tax haven, with some real or contrived business passing through it, is required.
 Luxembourg, Monaco, Liechtenstein, the Bahamas, Bermuda, and the Cayman Islands are examples of tax havens.
-See also OFFSHORE FINANCIAL CENTRES.
+See also OFFSHORE FINANCIAL CENTERS.
 ## Source[^2]
 - A country which provides foreign residents with opportunities to reduce their tax payments by doing business there.
 Tax havens can be used for tax avoidance, when tax liabilities can legally be reduced by using foreign financial intermediaries.
 They can also be used for tax evasion, for example by the use of confidential bank accounts to facilitate concealment of income and money laundering.
 ## References